Parallel breadth-first search: Parallel BFS with shared memory

 Besides, data organization of containers can be optimized.
-The typical data structure in serial BFS and some parallel BFS is FIFO Queue, as it is simple and fast where insertion and delete operation costs only constant time.
+The typical data structure in serial BFS and some parallel BFS is a FIFO Queue, as it is simple and fast (insertion and delete operations have constant time cost).

 Another alternative is the bag-structure.
 The insertion operation in a bag takes O(logn) time in the worst-case, whereas it takes only constant amortized time which is as fast as FIFO.
 Furthermore, union of two bags takes Θ(lgn) time where n is the number of elements in the smaller bag.
 The bag-split operation also takes Θ(lgn) time.
 With the help of bag-structure, a certain number of vertices (according to granularity parameter) are stored in one bag and the bag-structure becomes the basic parallel entity.
 Moreover, the reducer can be combined with the bag-structure to write vertices in parallel and traverse them efficiently.

-The vertex centric approach treats vertex as parallel entity，which enables parallel iteration.
+The vertex centric approach treats a vertex as parallel entity，which enables parallel iteration.
 Each vertex is assigned to a parallel entity.
 This vertex centric approach might only work well if the graph depth is very low.
-Graph depth in BFS is defined as the maximum distance of any vertex in the graph to the source vertex.
+Graph depth in BFS is defined as the maximum distance from any vertex in the graph to the source vertex.
 Therefore, the vertex centric approach is well-suited for GPUs if every thread is mapped to exactly one vertex.

 Parallel BFS with distributed memory

-In the distributed memory model, each processing entity has its own memory.
-Because of this, processing entities must send and receive messages to each other to share its local data or get access to remote data.
+In the distributed memory model, each processing unit has its own memory.
+Because of this, processing units must communicate via message passing to share their local data and access remote data.